NAIST-SE/MetaMaintenancePotential/README.md

 ### qualitative_analysis.xlsx

-This is the results of our qualitative analysis using the following coding guildes.
+This is the results of our qualitative analysis using the following coding guides.

 **coding guide for RQ2**
 - *library* - a program that contains a collection of code used by applications